-Young adults are most drawn to faith communities that are welcoming, life-giving, and outward looking.
+Young adults are most drawn to faith communities that are intentionally welcoming, life-giving, and outward-looking.

 Parishes that are welcoming tend to have clear ways of receiving new parishioners and visitors with attentiveness and care.
 What is the first impression people (especially young adults) get when they enter your community?

 Young adults long for an “encounter with an event, a person, which gives life a new horizon and a decisive direction” (Pope Benedict).
 Parishes that help people regularly encounter and rediscover Jesus through engaging liturgies, joyful fellowship, and dynamic prayer programs attract young adults.
 By inviting young adults to get involved in wider parish initiatives and ministries, these communities become places where young adults are inspired to come, build a home, and set roots.

 Young adults are not just looking for belonging; they hunger for genuine communities that help them discover and live out their callings in life.
 Parishes can help everyone ground their identities in Christ and develop their gifts to serve the greater community.
 By fostering what Pope Francis calls the “missionary option,” these parishes will cultivate new leadership for the Church of the 21st century.

 Assess the interest of key players in the parish: pastoral staff, young adults, and various ministry leaders.